 2025 Theme: Plant Protein Power!

-With help from our sponsors—the Plant Based Foods Association, the UMN Plant Protein Innovation Center, The Minnesota Institute for Sustainable Agriculture, SunOpta, and the North Harvest Bean Growers—RTC's 2025 Eco Experience Exhibit is centered on the power of sustainable plant based proteins and the farmers that grow them.
+With help from our sponsors—the Northarvest Bean Growers Association, Seven Sundays, SunOpta, The Specialty Soya and Grains Alliance, The Minnesota Institute for Sustainable Agriculture (MISA), and the Plant Based Foods Association—Renewing the Countryside's 2025 Eco Experience Exhibit is centered on the power of sustainable plant based proteins and the farmers that grow them.

 Proteins are an essential building block for everyday life.
 Finding and identifying sustainable meat based proteins can be as simple as looking for labels like "100% grass fed", but how many of us know how our black beans or edamame are grown?
 And once we identify sustainably grown, local plant-based proteins, how do we incorporate them into our daily recipes?